debasishsasmal/joineazy-task/README.md

 # Joineazy Frontend Internship Task - Assignment Dashboard

-[cite_start]A responsive React.js application built as a technical task for the Joineazy Frontend Internship[cite: 1408].
+A responsive React.js application built as a technical task for the Joineazy Frontend Internship.
 This project simulates a dashboard for managing student assignments with two distinct roles: Student and Admin.

 ---